sophiahuangg/data-automation/README.md

 ```

 When you are done working on this branch, create a pull request and we will review it before merging it to the ```master``` branch.
 Pull requests must pass the linting checks (and any other checks we add), and must undergo a review by at least one manager.

+Note that a branch will **not** be visible to others until you make a commit and push to it.

 #### VSCode Live Share